 Made in 2018, this was my first level in 15 years.
-It's a single arena that shifts and evolves as you press switches and fight increasingly challenging waves of demons.
+It's a single arena that evolves as you press switches and fight increasingly challenging waves of demons.
 Health and ammo is plentiful, but not too much so.
-Trying to beat this as fast as possible comes down to a balance between cleaning up the current mess of monsters and letting the next waves in.
-It's pretty beginner-friendly on the easier settings, but I recommend using saves when playing this for the first time on UV, which is the skill level it was designed for.
-If you don't know what to do next, look for brightly lit areas.
+Trying to beat this as fast as possible comes down to a balance between cleaning up the current mess of enemies and letting the next waves in.
+It's pretty beginner-friendly on the easier settings, but was designed for UV.
+If you don't know what to do next, look for switches or brightly lit areas.

 At a certain point during the level, some of the floor was supposed to lower and turn into acid, but this caused an error in the original Doom 2 executable (eventhough ZDoom handled it fine) so it had to be dummied out.
-Maybe it was for the best. :p
+Maybe it was for the best!

-Important: you will notice a map on the wall when you start the level - bring up your automap and you'll see the outline of the city, matching the map on the wall.
+You'll notice a map on the wall when you start the level - bring up your automap and you'll see the outline of the city matching the map on the wall.
 It also shows what order to fight the gangs in.

 This small-time gang has a large turf, but the members are all pretty weak.
 The Grunts consists of regular Zombiemen, Shotgun guys, Chaingunners, and Imps.
-Due to the Grunts always trying to stay up-to-date with other gangs' technology, their leader is said to be a prototype mechanical arachnid.
+Due to the Grunts always trying to stay up-to-date with other gangs' technology, their leader is a prototype mechanical arachnid.

 The Hell Knights

-This gang consists of pink Demons and Hell Knights.
+This gang consists of pinky Demons and Hell Knights.
 Luckily they are quite few, but their headquarters is more heavily guarded than the Grunts.
 Also, remember to shoot all switches you can't hit normally - some may require a specific weapon.
 Watch out for stray Demons sneaking up on you as you battle the other gangs.

-The most heavy-duty gang in town, consisting of the skeletal Revenants and the lumbering Mancubus.
+The most heavy-duty gang in town, consisting of Revenants and Mancubus.
 Their watchtower overlooks the nearby streets, blasting anyone bold enough to get close.
 This gang will definitely take notice when you start tearing through the city, so watch your back.
-Their leader is said to be a humongous cyborg.
+Their leader is said to be an unstoppable cyborg.

 Many nasty rumors go about this guy; located somewhere deep within the heart of the city, he can easily deal with any intruder.
-Without the Mastermind, the monsters of the city can no longer be revived from the dead.
-A switch in his lair will also seal Hell's gateway into the city.
+A switch in his lair will seal Hell's gateway into the city.

-Based more heavily on Team17's oldie, Tower Assault, this level has you storming a heavily guarded tower.
-It's quite small and simple in geometry, to give that old-school impression.
-Ammo is very tight here, so it may require some trial and error to beat on UV.
+Inspired by Team17's oldie, Tower Assault, this level has you storming a heavily guarded tower.
+It's quite small and simple in geometry, but ammo is pretty tight on the higher difficulties.

-The most thought-out of my levels, bar only Assault.
-The level was inspired by the age-old Tower Assault by Team 17.
-The map is divided into sectors, or corridors.
+A simple yet maze-like level inspired by the age-old Tower Assault by Team 17.
+The level is divided into sectors, or corridors.
 Each sector has some optional rooms, a control room, and a door to the next sector.
 Here's a rundown: